Overview: Data Staging and Transfer to Jobs¶

 See our Transfer Files To and From /home guide for complete details on managing your files this way.

-Use OSDF for Larger Files and Containers¶
+Use the OSDF for Larger Files and Containers¶

 You should use the OSDF (Open Science Data Federation) to stage job files where: